-At the request of Group 70 International, Keala Pono Archaeological Consulting conducted an archaeological inventory survey of TMK: (2) 5-2-017:003 in Pālā'au and Ho'olehua Ahupua'a, Kona District, on the island of Moloka'i, Hawai'i.
-Improvements are planned for the cemetery, to include construction of a new pavilion, boundary wall, paved road, and parking lot, as well as the installation of a water line and the addition of new graves.
-The survey was designed to identify any historic properties that may be located on the parcel in anticipation of the proposed construction.
+At the request of Group 70 International, Keala Pono Archaeological Consulting has prepared an archaeological monitoring plan for Kanakaloloa Cemetery at TMK: (2) 5-2-017:003 in Pālā'au and Ho'olehua Ahupua'a, Kona District, on the island of Moloka'i, Hawai'i.
+Improvements are proposed for the cemetery, to include construction of a concrete pad for a future pavilion, a boundary wall, paved road, and parking lot, as well as the installation of a water line and the addition of new graves.